anzusystems/common-admin/docs/editor/nodes/content-break/index.md

 # contentBreak

 ## Features
-- User can add this separator to separate multiple parts of document
+- user can add this separator to separate multiple parts of document
-- Only one per document

-## Requirements
+## Limitations
-- Only one per document
+- only one per document

 ## Node schema